Chymyst/chymyst-core/docs/chymyst01.md

 ![Reaction diagram counter + incr, counter + decr after reaction](https://chymyst.github.io/chymyst-core/counter-multiple-molecules-after-reaction.svg)

-Currently, `Chymyst` will _not_ randomize the input molecules but make an implementation-dependent choice, designed to optimize the performance of the reaction scheduler.
+`Chymyst` does _not_ randomize the order of input molecules or the order of reactions but makes an implementation-dependent choice, designed to optimize the performance of the reaction scheduler.

 It is important to keep in mind that we _cannot_ assign priorities to reactions or to input molecules.
 The chemical machine ignores the order in which reactions are listed in the `site(...)` call, as well as the order of molecules in the input list of each reaction.